Five of the students involved in the Scholars in Residents Program, May 2017: from left to right, Alisha, Mac, Zohar, Caleigh, and Amal.

 Toronto’s Desh Pardesh festival (1988–2001) was a multidisciplinary arts festival that showcased underrepresented and marginalized voices within the South Asian diaspora.
 In collaboration with SAVAC, we will produce a digital collection that streams these already complete born-digital interviews with artists and activist of colour, and brings additional context to the interviews through digitized visual materials that document the festival.

-Project Lead: Elspeth Brown
+Project Lead: Zohar Freeman

 Mirha-Soleil Ross Archives